 José Presencia “Josep” Santandreu joined as a co-founder in 1993 and also serves on ToolsGroup’s board of directors.
 Day-to-day, Josep leads ToolsGroup’s channel business unit and serves as managing director for ToolsGroup Colombia SAS and develops business in the LATAM region.
 Josep has managed major logistics projects for a number of multinational companies, including ARC, Rexel, Casbega (Coca Cola), Dr Esteve and Repsol.
 Before ToolsGroup he worked for Respol as a project manager responsible for installing advanced optimization and control systems.
 He also worked for and expanded Digital Equipment Corporation’s consulting business across Europe.
 Josep is a recognized thought leader and academic in process industry manufacturing.
 He has lectured at several Spanish universities including MIT’s Zaragoza campus.
 Josep is the author of Calidad total y logística (“Total Quality and Logistics” ISBN: 84-86684-24-2) and several articles on Logistics.
 He is a chemistry graduate from Valencia University and a graduate of IESE Business School.

-Enric Parera is managing director for Southern Europe, based in Barcelona and Milan.
-In this role, Enric leads sales, marketing, professional services and operations in the region, as well as serving on ToolsGroup’s global management team.
-In addition to cultivating regional business and channel partnerships since he joined in 1998, Enric is developing a new generation of professional services, sales and marketing leadership in the region.
-Enric played a key role in transitioning ToolsGroup to the SaaS business model and developing the company’s business process outsourcing (BPO) practice.
-He has a degree in industrial engineering from Universitat Politècnica of Catalonia and is a graduate of IESE Business School.
+Enric Parera is the Strategic Initiatives Officer.
+In this role, Enric sponsors and leads strategy formulation, communication, implementation and fine tuning, transforming the organization and processes in a rapidly growing environment.
+Prior to assuming this new role, Enric was the Managing Director of Southern Europe and played key roles in transitioning ToolsGroup to a SaaS business model and developing the company’s business process outsourcing (BPO) practice.
+He has a degree in industrial engineering from Universitat Politècnica of Catalonia and is a graduate of the IESE Business School.

 General Manager, North America